tetteis/name-variations/README.md

 # Name variations project

-Solution for Strings project on [Learn JavaScript](https://learnjavascript.online) course.
+Solution to the Strings Project on [Learn JavaScript](https://learnjavascript.online) course.

-That's to improve my knowledge with working with strings in JavaScript.
+That's to improve my knowledge of working with strings in JavaScript.